Threat Outbreak Alert: Fake Scanned Document Delivery Email Messages on June 14, 2013

 2013 June 14 12:54 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain a scanned document for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain a scanned document for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment and view the document.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID6277) may contain any of the following files: